sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/Monitoring/Health-Monitoring/_index.md

 The health monitoring doesn't impose any assumptions on the EFSS system a site uses.
 The underlying system is, however, indirectly tested through the CS3 APIs and the IOP: If there are issues with your EFSS, these will very likely result in failing checks.

 ## Prometheus
 Prometheus is used to gather various metrics from each site.
 This includes the total number of users, the number of user groups and the amount of storage used.
-These metrics are exposed through the IOP (FIXME), which means that its `metrics` HTTP endpoint needs to be accessible from the outside.
+These metrics are exposed through the Reva IOP (or any protocol-compatible service), which means that its `metrics` HTTP endpoint needs to be accessible from the outside.

 Furthermore, Prometheus will also periodically pull metrics from the _Blackbox Exporter_ (_BBE_ for short), which runs in parallel to Prometheus.
 This in return causes the BBE to run active health checks on every site and its respective services, as explained below.

 ## Blackbox Exporter
 To monitor the health of each site in the Science Mesh, a [custom fork](https://github.com/sciencemesh/blackbox_exporter) of the [Blackbox Exporter](https://github.com/prometheus/blackbox_exporter) for Prometheus is used.
 Put simply, the BBE runs a so-called _prober_ to perform a certain check on a provided target when called via a special URL.
-More technical details about this version of [the BBE are available in a separate documentation](./bbe).
+More technical details about this version of the BBE are available in a [separate document](./bbe).

 The general workflow of this active health checking roughly looks like this:
 1. In Prometheus, a target rule exists for every check that should be performed